Vardø witch trials (1662–1663): Child witnesses

 Twelve-year-old Maren Olsdatter's mother had been executed for sorcery years before; the girl had been taken care of by her aunt, and now, after her aunt had also been burned, she herself had been arrested.
-When Maren was interrogated on 26 January her confession was given much attention.
+When Maren was interrogated on 26 January, her confession was given much attention.
 She claimed to have visited Hell, where she had been given a tour by Satan.
-Satan had showed her "a great water" down in a black valley, which began to boil when he blew fire through a horn of iron.
+Satan had shown her "a great water" down in a black valley, which began to boil when he blew fire through a horn of iron.
 In the water there had been people, who cried like cats.

 He had put a ham in the water and it was cooked immediately, and told her that she too would boil in the water as a reward if she served him.
 Later she had visited the sabbath of Satan on Domen between Svartnes and Kiberg, where Satan played dancing music on a red violin, gave the witches beer, and followed each of them home personally.
 When the court asked her which people she had seen there, she gave the names of five women, among them Ingeborg Krog from Makkaur, who she said had followed her to Hell in the shape of a dove.

 Ingeborg Krog was brought in for questioning.
 She denied the accusations and was subjected to the ordeal of water.
 When she failed the test, and continued to plead her innocence, she was subjected to torture.
 She confessed nothing under torture, except for one story which did not satisfy the court: she claimed that she had once eaten a fish she had been offered by a woman who had been executed for sorcery in 1653, and may have consumed some magic at that occasion.